Clinical Neurosurgery

 STICH II (2013)

-• Result: No statistically significant benefit of early surgery over conservative management
+• Result: Also negative for benefit overall — no statistically significant advantage of early surgery over conservative management

 • Important caveat: 21% crossover from conservative to surgical group diluted the treatment effect

-• Take-home: Routine early craniotomy for all lobar ICH is NOT supported; surgery may benefit patients who deteriorate
+• Take-home: Even with the STICH-2005 subgroup criterion prospectively applied, routine early craniotomy for lobar ICH is NOT supported; surgery may benefit patients who deteriorate

 MISTIE III (2019)